mqanneh/facebook-comments-block/README.txt

   - Main domain: Optional: If you have more than one domain you can set the main domain for facebook comments box to use the same commenting widget across all other domains.
   - Color scheme: Set the color schema of facebook comments box.
+  - Order of comments: Set the order of comments.
-  - Number of posts: Select how many posts tou want to display by default.
+  - Number of posts: Select how many posts you want to display by default.
   - Width: Set width of facebook comments box.

 -- TROUBLESHOOTING --